 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Certain types of claims, such as those made by pressure groups, charities or campaigners are likely to promote one point of view over another.
-Such groups are not obliged to present a balance of for- and against- arguments in their ads, and the Code states that the ASA does not arbitrate between conflicting ideologies.
-If marketers are obviously expressing opinions about their beliefs, the ASA is unlikely to intervene unless marcoms mislead or offend (Lydd Airport Action Group, 27 June 2007) but are expected to ensure their claims are accurate and backed by evidence (Friends of the Earth Ltd, 10 July 2019 and Both Lives Matter, 2 August 2017).
+Such groups are not obliged to present a balance of for and against arguments in their ads, and the Code states that the ASA does not arbitrate between conflicting ideologies.
+If marketers are obviously expressing opinions about their beliefs, the ASA is unlikely to intervene unless marcoms mislead or offend (Lydd Airport Action Group, 27 June 2007).
+However, marketers are still expected to ensure their claims are accurate and backed by evidence (Friends of the Earth Ltd, 10 July 2019 and Both Lives Matter, 2 August 2017).

 See also Substantiation, and Types of claims: Obvious exaggerations and puffery.